ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 ![Step](../media/2/17.jpg)

 ## 3. Accessing the Imported Notebook
 After the import completes, locate the newly imported notebook in the `urban-innovation-de{NNN}`, where NNN represents the number assigned to you.
-Click on the three dots associated with the notebook and select `Open Notebook'.
+Click on the three dots associated with the notebook and select `Open Notebook`.
 For convenience, you can open the notebook in the background, which will make its icon continuously accessible from the vertical sidebar on the left.
 ![Step](../media/2/18.jpg)